 Whereas 88% of drug dealers claimed to not deal in front of CCTV cameras, they were 2.5 times as likely to sell drugs on street segments covered by CCTV than not.
 Similarly, robbers did not realise the presence of CCTV in over 20% of cases for building societies and over 33% in the case of commercial premises.

-It is not simply the number of security measures that is assessed, but also how well they are deployed.
+It is not simply the number of security measures that are assessed, but also how well they are deployed.
 Shoplifters stated that the way shop guards are deployed (rather than their simple presence) impacts the ‘mood’ of the offender and heightens the perception of risk.
 But this is variable.

 There is little agreement among criminals as to what makes a particular target vulnerable.
 Differences were evident as a function of gender, mannerisms, and demeanour.
 Some street robbers prefer female victims, others prefer males; some prefer older victims, and others prefer young.